 Don’t go to Hawaii without trying shave ice!
 Find out where to find the best shave ice on Maui (and we’ve tried them ALL!)
 Scroll down to see our top picks!

-This best shave ice on Maui post was originally published January 31, 2020 and was updated November 2, 2021 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This best shave ice on Maui post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for the best shave ice in Maui?